sky-as-code/aws-as-code/README.md

 3. You can peek at the script files `*.sh` in challenge folders to see how your solution is invoked.

-4. You can reuse the code of solved challenges in later challenge, using [Cloudformation Module](https://aws.amazon.com/blogs/mt/share-reusable-infrastructure-code-aws-cloudformation-modules-and-stacksets/) or Terraform Module.
+4. You can reuse the code of solved challenges in later challenges, using [Cloudformation Module](https://aws.amazon.com/blogs/mt/share-reusable-infrastructure-code-aws-cloudformation-modules-and-stacksets/), Cloudformation exported values, or Terraform Module.

 ## Common context

-As we aim to design as close to real-life scenarios as possible, all of the challenges share this common context, except when overriden explicitly in one's own description:
+As we aim to design as close to real-life scenarios as possible, some challenges require some of below compliances beside their own requirements:

+**Account compliance**

 You are tasked to implement the infrastructure for an organization with the following details:

-**Account compliance**

 > Organization name: **Sky-As-Code corp.**<br>
 > Organization code: `sac`<br>